MLA Annual Conference 2023

 Maine Library Association Fundraiser Featuring Stephen and Tabitha King on Sunday, May 21, 2023, 6:00 PM

-Early bird registration begins March 6, 2023.
-Regular rates start April 26th.
-Learn More
+Early bird registration ends April 16th.
+Regular rates start April 17th.
+Register Here

 We will follow the current CDC guidelines and/or local mandates on masking, at the time of the event.
 MIN and MLA cannot require Sunday River staff or other guests to wear masks, if the facility is not requiring it at the time of the event.